schell/mod/README.md

 Notes
 -----
 In development situations the scripts `mod` loads can change often.
 In order to avoid the browser cacheing these files (and returning an old version of your scripts) set `mod.nocache = true`, which will enable the "force re-download" feature.
 Unfortunately with `mod.nocache` set to true, many javascript debuggers can't set breakpoints on the loaded scripts.
 Keep this in mind.

-See tests/index.html and associated files for more info.